1player/oddslib/README.md

 ```

-Odds can then be converted using the `to` instance method:
+Odds can then be converted using the `to(format, options?)` instance method:

 ```js
 var odds = oddslib.from('decimal', 1.20);